soveng/website/src/content/concept/-index.md

     content: |
       Sovereign Engineering rests on five fundamental pillars that create the conditions for magical collaboration:

       **The Weekly Loop**: The relentless show → talk → build rhythm that drives momentum and prevents perfectionism paralysis.
-Every week follows the same structure, creating a metronome for creativity.
+Every week follows the same structure—a metronome for creativity.

       **The Walks**: Moderate hikes that stimulate creative thought through "left foot, right foot, left brain, right brain" activation.
 Walking isn't downtime—it's moving R&D.

-      **Friday Demo Days**: Where the rubber meets the road—every participant demos working code every week.
+      **The Demo Days**: Where the rubber meets the road—every participant demos working code every week.
 Aggressively time-boxed with 6-minute demos and 2-minute discussions.

-      **Six Captains**: Each week has a dedicated captain who steers the ship, ensuring organic emergence rather than top-down direction.
+      **The Captains**: Each week has a dedicated captain who steers the ship, ensuring organic emergence rather than top-down direction.
 Rotating leadership keeps the program tight without feeling top-down.

-      **In-Person Intensity**: Being physically present on a remote island creates the commitment and focus needed for deep work.
-High-bandwidth communication, trust building, and ideation only work in person.
+      **The Environment**: Madeira makes ideas tangible fast—Bitcoin-friendly merchants, high-bandwidth in-person time, and an off-the-record space for bold exploration.
+Privacy, presence, and immediacy compound.
     image: '2-hours-of-conversation.jpeg'

   - id: 'weekly-loop'